-- produce and update the necessary policy documents within school - keep up-to-date with Diocesan advice regarding collective worship in catholic schools and feedback to staff - attend appropriate in-service activities and courses - monitor standards of collective worship within school - manage the purchase and deployment of resources for collective worship - maintain and encourage a meaningful prayer and liturgical life within school - liaise with the governors, parish priest and parish community and contribute to Parish life - involve parents in the religious life of the school - support all staff in respect of preparing and understanding collective worship.
+- produce and update the necessary policy documents within school - keep up to date with Diocesan advice regarding collective worship in catholic schools and feedback to staff - attend appropriate in-service activities and courses - monitor standards of collective worship within school - manage the purchase and deployment of resources for collective worship - maintain and encourage a meaningful prayer and liturgical life within school - Liase with governors, parish priest and parish community and contribute to Parish life. - Involve parents in the religious life of the school - Support all staff in respect or preparing and understanding collective worship.

-The Role of the Class Teachers:
+The role of the Class Teachers

-- To help maintain the spirituality and daily prayer-life of the school through collective worship opportunities and periods of reflection - To actively promote the faith life of the school, in accordance with its mission statement and Catholic ethos - To ensure that there is an area in the classroom set aside as a focal point for prayer and thoughtful interactive engagement with relevant themes - To participate in staff opportunities to reflect on and understand spiritual matters
+- To help maintain the spirituality and daily prayer life of the school through collective worship opportunities and periods of reflection. - To actively promote the faith life of the school in accordance with its mission statement and Catholic ethos. - To ensure that there is an area set aside in the classroom for a focal prayer and thoughtful interaction with relevant themes. - Participate in staff opportunities to reflect on and understand spiritual matters.

-Involvement of Parents:
+Involvement of Parents

 We aim to help parents and families to feel involved in the liturgical life of the school and support their children in experiencing the beliefs, practices and traditions of the Catholic Faith, as well as helping them to develop a personal faith where appropriate.
-They are invited to all school masses and liturgies, including instances where we visit the parish church/convent to worship and celebrate.
+They are invited to all school masses and liturgical prayer sessions, including instances where we visit the parish/ convent to worship.

-The Role of Chaplain/ Chaplaincy team teacher:
+The Role of the Chaplain

-- To support liturgy and prayer in school and enrich the school's relationship with the parish in respect of prayer and worship - To provide prayer and worship opportunities for the Chaplaincy Team and enable them to lead and support others
+- To support liturgical prayer in school and enrich the school's relationship with the parish in respect of prayer and worship. - To provide prayer and worship opportunities for the Chaplaincy Team and enable them to support others.